 In line with the commitment of Lagos Business School (LBS) to develop responsible entrepreneurs and promote business sustainability, the institution has partnered with Semicolon Africa and Henley Business School on the Nexus Project, funded by the British Council.

-The objective of the project is to unlock the potential of African youths and transform job seekers into sustainable job creators to help in bridging the unemployment gap and reduce the failure rate of startups.
+The objective of the project is to unlock the potential of African youths and transform job seekers into sustainable job creators to help bridge the unemployment gap and reduce the failure rate of startups.

 In her remarks, the Associate Dean, Lagos Business School, Prof. Yinka David-West, said “As the Nigerian and African economies digitise, we are excited to be a part of this network creating and building a new crop of digital entrepreneurs that will focus on Africa’s social and institutional problems.
 With the Nexus Project, it is our vision that Africa’s crop of tech venture builders will be better positioned to gain the best form of support, coaching and mentoring to become entrepreneurs worthy of emulation from other Africans across sectors.”.